 There are plenty of opportunities to stay in touch with the home front and the rest of the world.
-In most countries in West Africa, chances are you can use your own mobile phone and SIM card to make calls, but that can be quite expensive.
+In most countries in West Africa there is a good chance that you can use your own mobile phone and SIM card to make calls, but that can be quite expensive.
 Wi-Fi is available in a number of places, especially in hotels.
 A common method is to buy a prepaid SIM card with an internet connection.
 This is possible from about 10 euros.

 Insurance is not included in the trip.
 Thiosane Travel recommends that you take out good travel and cancellation insurance immediately after booking.

 As a rule, your own health insurer will reimburse medical costs incurred abroad.
-Reimbursement always takes place afterwards, on the basis of a claim with receipts.
+Reimbursement always takes place afterwards, on the basis of an invoice with receipts.
 Check with your insurer which costs are reimbursed in the countries you are traveling to.

-For most countries in West Africa you need a visa.
+You need a visa for most countries in West Africa.
 Most visas can be applied for in advance at the country’s embassies.
 In some cases it is also possible and cheaper to apply for your visa at the airport or at the border.

 Filming and photography

 No permit is required to take photos or video.
-It is, however, prohibited to photograph military objects, police stations, airports and some public buildings.
+However, it is prohibited to photograph military objects, police stations, airports and some public buildings.

 If you want to take a photo of someone, first get permission from that person or, in the case of a child, from the parents.
 This shows respect and courtesy and prevents problems.
 Many Africans do not want photos to be taken because they believe that tourists are making money from the photos at their expense.
 Keep in mind that sometimes you will be asked for money after taking a photo.

-Passport (tip: also bring a copy, this is useful if you lose it)
+• Passport (tip: also bring a copy, in case of loss this is useful)

 • Money, checks, Visa card